Chocobozzz/PeerTube/README.md

 See the [production guide](/support/doc/production.md).

-## Contributing
+## Contributing/Test

 See the [contributing
 guide](/.github/CONTRIBUTING.md)
-to see how to contribute to PeerTube.
+to see how to test or contribute to PeerTube.
 Spoiler alert: you don't need to be a coder to help!

 ## API REST documentation